iamchrissmith/iamchrissmith.github.io/_posts/2017-04-25-turing-mod-1-and-recursion.markdown

 Each time ruby hits the `primes(start)` line we "drop down to a new level of the dream world" (a la Inception).
 On that level we execute the `primes` method from the start and if we hit `primes(start)` again, we drop to a level deeper.
 We keep doing this until `primes` returns (i.e. until it hits `@range` on the last line).
 This returns `@range` back to the previous level which then runs through the rest of its method (in this example printing `@range` to the terminal).
 It does this for each level until it returns back to the highest level and the program concludes.

 Recursion can be very useful for avoiding `while` or `until` loops as well as dealing with smart node navigation (see ["Smart Nodes all the time!"](https://iamchrissmith.io/blog/ruby/logic/2017/04/15/smart-nodes/) for a perspective on smart nodes).

+## Mod 1 – a test of character

+I must admit, I had my doubts if Turing would be the right fit for me.
+I am a self-taught WordPress developer and had been successfully running my own web development company for years.
+I was worried that I might not get the most out of the program, because I already had a fair amount of coding knowledge.
+And yet, I was at a point where I wanted to dive deeper into coding and be immersed into a community of similar minded people.
+So I took the plunge.

+Quickly it became clear, that I had to find my own way of succeeding at Turing.
+By that I don’t mean just getting the projects done on time but going further to be able to challenge myself and at the same time contribute to the community in the best way I can.

+It’s a hard path and a difficult balance to strike.
+And I am grateful for the support I got from the instructors and the feedback from my cohort and other Turing students.
+Family and friends who know me well have commented that I look fulfilled and have rediscovered an intrinsic sense of motivation.
+I take that as a good reality check and as a confirmation that starting the program has so far been a good decision.

+Most importantly though is the feeling that I am looking forward to starting Mod 2.

 [turing]: https://www.turing.io/